nervosnetwork/docs.nervos.org/website/docs/reference/cell.md

 7. If type script is present, actual bytes of args field in type script.
 8. Actual bytes of cell data.

 By summing up all the above fields, we get the total size of information a cell needs.
-Cell capacity, when measured in `CKBytes`, respresents the maximum size of information that can be held, meaning a valid cell must ensure the CKBytes stored in capacity equal or is larger than the total size of information.
+Cell capacity, when measured in `CKBytes`, represents the maximum size of information that can be held, meaning a valid cell must ensure the CKBytes stored in capacity equal or is larger than the total size of information.

 ## Live Cell